tjcim/ptscripts/README.md

     192.168.3.0/24
     192.168.4.154

-The script will create a file named '_ips.txt' within the folder specified.
+The script will create a file named `_ips.txt` within the `{pentest_folder}/ept/ips/` folder..
 This text file will have each ip listed individually.
 The reason is that some commands are able to parse cidr and dashed ips and some are not, In addition some commands expect a single IP.
 So we create a file with the lowest common denominator in mind.

 # Running the scripts

-## print_commands.py
+## yaml_poc.py

-    python print_commands.py
+    python yaml_poc.py

-It is recommended that the `print_commands.py` script is run first.
-Be sure you have the virtual environment activated and then run the `print_commands.py` script and answer the questions.
-The script needs to know the pentest folder name - following the example above I would provide `levis` (path is configured in `config.py`), the ip file name as well as the domain name (used for dns-recon).
+It is recommended that the `yaml_poc.py` script is run first.
+Be sure you have the virtual environment activated and then run the script and answer the questions.
+The script needs to know the pentest folder name - following the example above I would provide `levis` (path is configured in `config.py`), the ip file name as well as the domain name (used for dns stuff).

-This script will create a `commands.txt` file as well as an `rc_files` folder with metaspoit resource text files.
+This script will create a `{pentest_folder}/ept/yaml_commands.txt` file.

+**Adding commands**

+I moved the commands to a yaml file named `commands.yaml` (in the commands folder).
+This is to encourage others to add their commands to the file to extend the capabilities.

-## commands.txt
+## yaml_commands.txt

 This file will provide default commands that you can copy and paste into the terminal.
 Every command listed should produce an output that is saved into the appropriate pentest folder.
 It is important that the commands that create text files are run before they are required.
-For example, the first command listed in the `commands.txt` file will be the `ip_extract.py` command.
+For example, the first command listed in the `yaml_commands.txt` file will be the `ip_extract.py` command.
 This is what takes the ips and breaks them up into the `_ips.txt` file that is used in later commands.
-So in general, follow the order of the commands from the `commands.txt` file unless you know what you are doing.
+So in general, follow the order of the commands from the `yaml_commands.txt` file unless you know what you are doing.

 # TODO